 This is the opening page, it's gorgeous:

 Clockwork Watch is much more than just a comic - it's a transmedia project incorporating the comic, films, exhibitions, interactive theatre, role play, letters, prose stories and more.
-Readers can get involved by submitting story ideas, photographs, letters, news items and attending live events.
+Readers can get involved by submitting story ideas, photographs, letters, and news items, and attending live events.

 More information on how to get involved can be found on the website.